After a student's assessment has been graded, Literably will automatically select a level for the student's "Next Assessment" using the below table.

 Avoiding Redundant Assessment: Floor logic.

-2. If a student reads a text (e.g., a level M text) with at least 95% accuracy and 3/5 comprehension (see green cells above), Literably will automatically move their Next Assessment level up (e.g., we might move it up to a level N) AND we will not move the student's Next Assessment level below that "leveled-up" floor level (i.e., level N) for the rest of the school year.
+2. If a student reads a text (e.g., a level M text) with at least 95% accuracy and 3/5 comprehension (see green cells above), Literably will automatically move their Next Assessment level up (e.g., we would move it up to a level N) AND we will not move the student's Next Assessment level below that "leveled-up" floor level (i.e., level N) for the rest of the school year.

 There is one main exception to how the above floor logic is applied during the school year: if a teacher manually adjusts a student's Next Assessment level below their floor level, then the above logic will not be applied to the Next Assessment column's auto-leveling until that student assesses again at or above their floor level.
 Note: even if a teacher manually adjusts a student's Next Assessment level below their floor level, the above floor logic will still apply to the student's instructional level.